LUMII-Syslab/dss-schema-explorer/README.md

 The **TDA tool** has been developed at Institute of Mathematics and Computer Science, University of Latvia, https://lumii.lv.

-## Examples

-Some [schema visualization examples](https://viziquer.lumii.lv/projects/lzp_2021/VisualSchemaSamples.pdf) are available from the [ViziQuer tool](https://viziquer.lumii.lv) site.

 ## Installation

 1. Perform `git clone`for this repository.
 1. Start the `tda.exe` directly, or create a shortcut for it.
 1. At the first start you may be asked (once or twice) for elevated rights as the tool needs to register an OCX component for graphical diagrams.
 1. On some configurations, it might be necessary to run TDA with administrator privileges at the first start.
-1. Open SchemaExplorer project (`./SchemaExplorer`).
+1. Open SchemaExplorer project (`./SchemaExplorerProject`).
 The project contains examples of DSS schema visualizations.

 ![](./Images/TDA_1.PNG)